Dinsmoor/hamChat/README.md

 If you have already run amatuer software before, like direwolf, then runing this program is relatively straight forward.

 To use this program, you need:
- 1. Graphical Environment (Linux Recommended)
+ 1. Graphical Environment (Linux Recommended, Windows instructions not provided as I don't use it, although it has been reported to work on Windows)
- 2. Python 3.6+ interpreter -> https://www.python.org/downloads/ (or your system repositories)
+ 2. Python 3.8+ interpreter -> https://www.python.org/downloads/ (or your system repositories)
  3. The ARDOPCF modem -> https://github.com/pflarue/ardop/releases/
  4. A way to connect to a radio (one of the following)
     1. Signalink USB -> https://tigertronics.com/slusbmain.htm